Plastic Kitchenware/Tableware from China and Hong Kong

 If the goods have already arrived and have gone inland (outside of the Dover district) then DPHA cannot endorse the PDD.
 We will refer this to the inland authority to take enforcement action.

-If the goods are still in Dover, you must pre-notify via PHILIS.
+If the goods have not left Dover’s jurisdiction, you must still notify via PHILIS.
 Please note that you may incur a late notification fee if the consignment is not pre-notified on time.

 2. Does the truck have to stop in Dover on arrival?

-If the consignment has not been selected for sampling, however there is an issue with the documents, then the truck must remain in Dover until the documentary check is completed.
+If the consignment has not been selected for sampling, but there is an issue with the documents preventing or delaying endorsement, then the truck must remain in Dover until the documentary check is completed the Port Health Authority.

 If the documentary check is satisfactory and you receive the endorsed PDD via email before arrival, then the truck does not have to stop on arrival in Dover.